iameo/atyna/README.md

 - Reading progress for articles.
 - Share buttons (facebook, twiiter and Google plus)
 - Google Analytics and GAUGES.
-- Code Highlight Styles (github, monokai and xxx)
+- Code Highlight Styles (github, monokai and darkly)
 - Author information for articles and Author page.
 - Disqus support
 - Last Read (via plugin) [soon to be implemented]